angulardart/angular_components/angular_components/lib/app_layout/README.md

 variable](https://webdev.dartlang.org/angular/guide/template-syntax#!#ref-vars)
 syntax.
 The persistent drawer directive exports itself as `drawer` this allows it to be used easily by other actions. `toggle()` can be used to open/close the drawer.
-The drawer supports the `deferredConent` directive allowing a developer to add/remove content from the page when the drawer is not visible (closed.)
+The drawer supports the `deferredContent` directive allowing a developer to add/remove content from the page when the drawer is not visible (closed.)
 Here is a complete example: